 SpaceX might soon become neighbors to a new high-density apartment complex to be built directly across the street from the Elon Musk-led space company.
-The Hawthorne city council has approved plans for development of 230 small apartments that will include restaurants and walking paths on the 2.5-acre lot near Crenshaw Boulevard and Jack Northrop Avenue.
+The Hawthorne city council has approved plans for the development of 230 small apartments that will include restaurants and walking paths on the 2.5-acre lot near Crenshaw Boulevard and Jack Northrop Avenue.

 “We need to stop building apartments and start bringing in development,” says Vargas as first reported by the Daily Breeze.
 “This is vital land that could be used for industrial space.
 This flies in the face of development standards that we have established.”